MaximeRobion/coho_demo_message_center/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.

+## A learning experience

+This is a learning project starting from the Message Centre of Coho.life, in order to get discover and get better at Angular.

+### Things I want to do
+[x] Mocking and Modeling
+[x] Angular Services
+[x] Angular Mat Theming and Components
+[x] Switch to Dark mode
+[ ] Mock http requests with angular-in-memory-web-api [ ] Use routing for mobile views
+[ ] Testing

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.